drhelius/terraform-azure-openshift/README.md

 azure_location = "West Europe"
 ```

-Modify the variables in ```bootstrap.tfvars``` to change the name of the resource group, the number of App nodes, the size of the VMs and the credentials used in all the machines:
+Modify the variables in ```bootstrap.tfvars``` to change the name of the resource group, the number of App nodes, the size of the VMs, the credentials used in the VMs and the domain or subdomain that will be associated with the OpenShift console:

 ```
 resource_group_name = "openshift"